Yeliz Teber

 Research Experience:

-Conducted library, archival and museum research, and surveyed and documented Ottoman buildings, building remains and gravestones in Turkey, Greece, Romania and Albania.
+2014-Present: Conducted library, archival and museum research, and surveyed and documented Ottoman buildings, building remains and gravestones in Turkey, Greece, Romania, and Albania during the M.PHIL. and D.PHIL.

-‘The Establishment of the Leadership at the Shrine of Hacı Bektaş: The Spiritual Descent of the Çelebis in Light of New Evidence’, in New Horizons in Kizilbash/Alevi-Bektashi History Workshop, co-organized by Harvard University and William and Mary College, 29-30 April-1 May 2022.
+‘The Establishment of the Leadership at the Shrine of Hacı Bektaş: The Spiritual Descent of the Çelebis in Light of New Evidence’, in New Horizons in Kizilbash/Alevi-Bektashi History Workshop, co-organized by Harvard University and William and Mary College, in-person and e-Conference, USA, 29-30 April-1 May 2022.

 ‘Tracing the Life of Kızıl Deli from Anatolia to Thrace’, in Bektashism in the Southern Balkans: A Symposium in Memory of Efstratios Zenginis, co-organized by Harvard University and Aristotle University of Thessaloniki, e-Conference, 30-31 October 2021.